-The Governing Body has a statutory responsibility to ensure, so far as is reasonably practical, the health, safety and wellbeing of all their employees.
+The Governing Body has a statutory responsibility to ensure, so far as is reasonably practical, the health, safety and well-being of all their employees.
+See Staff Well-being Policy.

 Contracted Services

 Where the Governing Body contracts its services to outside providers, we will ensure that these providers have appropriate safeguarding and child protection policies and procedures, and that there are arrangements in place to link with the school on such matters.
 Such considerations will be made explicit in any contract or service level agreement with the provider.